Photo by Jerry Schudda

 Desert Blonde Tarantula – Aphonopelma chalcodes

 This large spider was given the name “blonde” due to the pale to tan hairs on its cephalothorax, which contrast with its usually darker legs and abdomen.
-Although venomous, this spider is generally considered to be docile and its bite is only harmful to insects.
+Although venomous, this spider is generally considered to be docile and its bite is nearly harmless to humans.
 The barbed hairs on its cephalothorax, however, can prove to be a potent irritant when provoked.